Funnyyjustin/INFOMAGR/Template/README.md

 - Depth of field
 - Field of view
 - Positionable camera
-- `.obj` file reader
+- Grid acceleration structure
-- Acceleration structures: grid, k-d tree, BVH
+- GPU version that makes use of OpenCL

 Configuration settings (such as field of view, screen size, max bouncing depth, etc.) can be found in `configuration.hpp`.